casper-zielinski/PostFixCalc/README.md

 String postfix = calc.convertInfixToPostfix("( 3 + 4 ) * 2"); // → "3 4 + 2 *"
 ```

 #### Logging in PostFixCalculator Class

-The `PostFixCalculator` class uses multiple dedicated loggers to track different aspects of calculation and conversion processes.
-These loggers provide detailed insights for debugging and monitoring.

-#### Logging in PostFixCalculator Class